 Online tools for selection:

 Skype allows you to conduct live video interviews online.
-This is great if a potential candidate live in a faraway city or even country.
+This is great if a potential candidate lives in a faraway city or even a country.
 Its free video chat function allows you to “meet” with them face-to-face regardless of where they live.
-Traditional in person interviews can take time to organise and carry out, so Skype interviews are convenient way save time and costs when conducting the initial interviews.
+Traditional in-person interviews can take time to organize and carry out, so Skype interviews are a convenient way to save time and costs when conducting the initial interviews.

 If you are recruiting technical staff, you may want to test a potential candidate to make sure that he or she is up to the task, before you even interview them.
 CodeEval allows you to do just that.
 The site lets you create custom coding problems and challenges that you can issue applicants, to help you better sort through job candidates.